 We’ve always loved playing games, so for us they’re the perfect way to pass away a few hours in an airport, entertain ourselves after a long day of exploring and even make new friends in hostels.
 If you’re wondering which ones should make it into your backpack, we’ve put together a list of what we think are 5 the best travel games for adults.

 We always make sure we carry a couple of our best travel games with us no matter what trip we’re on, but they have to meet certain criteria.
-The biggest considerations we have for choosing a game to take on the road are the game’s size, weight and portability so all of these games tick those boxes.
+The biggest considerations we have for choosing a game to take on the road are the game’s size, weight and portability so all of these mini travel games tick those boxes.
 And we favour games that can cross language barriers.
 But most of all, they have to be awesome fun to play!

 The traditional Monopoly isn’t really a practical game to carry with you when you travel.
 And let’s be honest, no one actually enjoys it do they.